appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```
 ## PgBouncer
 ### Multiple user support:
 In this release an user can provide multiple postgres users to connect with pgbouncer.
-User just need to create secrets which contain user name & password.
+User just need to create secrets which contain `username` & `password`.
 To apply those secrets into pgbouncer pods the user needs to add some specific labels.
 An example of secret:
 ```yaml
 apiVersion: v1
 kind: Secret